Hopes for trade breakthrough fade as China cancels U.S. farm visits

 Grain and soybean futures on the Chicago Board of Trade and livestock futures on the Chicago Mercantile Exchange also slumped.
 China is the world's largest pork market and the largest importer of soybeans.

-Before the talks started, some reports had suggested that an interim deal was being considered, involving Chinese purchases of U.S. farm goods, some improvements in Chinese market access and an easing of U.S. sanctions on Huawei Technologies Co Ltd [HWT.UL]
+Before the talks started, some reports had suggested that an interim deal was being considered, involving Chinese purchases of U.S. farm goods, some improvements in Chinese market access and an easing of U.S. sanctions on Huawei Technologies Co Ltd

 But U.S. President Donald Trump made clear on Friday that purchases would not be enough for him to end his punitive tariffs.